research-software-directory/research-software-directory/docs/dev.md

 - [``http://localhost``](http://localhost) should show the index page to the local instance of the Research Software Directory
 - [``http://localhost/software/xenon``](http://localhost/software/xenon) should show a product page (here: Xenon) in the local instance of the Research Software Directory
 - [``http://localhost/projects/764``](http://localhost/projects/764) should show a project page (here: ABC-MUSE) in the local instance of the Research Software Directory
+- [``http://localhost/graphs``](http://localhost/graphs) should show you some integrated statistics of all the packages in the local instance of the Research Software Directory

 ### Admin interface